anshif20022kt/Hierarchical-clustering/README.md

 streamlit run app.py

 ---
+📚 Technologies Used

+Python
+BeautifulSoup
+Pandas, NumPy
+Scikit-learn
+Streamlit
+TF-IDF Vectorization
+Hierarchical Clustering
+📬 Contact

+Developed by Anshif KT
+For questions or collaboration, feel free to open an issue or contact via GitHub.

 Let me know if you'd like a version with badges, contribution guidelines, or deployment steps for Streamlit Cloud or Hugging Face Spaces.